-2018 ASSESSMENT 2020 ASS SESSMENT Module Name GMO Score Median Score GMO Score Median Score 1.
+2018 ASS SESSMENT 2020 ASS SESSMENT Module Name GMO Score Median Score GMO Score Median Score 1.
 Strategy & Governance В А A+ А 10.
 Listed Equity - Incorporation C В A А 11.
 Listed Equity - Active Ownership C В В В 12.
-Fixed Income - SSA С В А В UN PRI assessment scores are on a scale of A+ (top band) to E (lowest band).
+Fixed Income - SSA C В А В UN PRI assessment scores are on a scale of A+ (top band) to E (lowest band).
+At time of writing, GMO had not yet received our 2021 Assessment.
 Notably, we are participants in the Climate Action 100+, a multi-year initiative to engage systematically important greenhouse gas emitters and other companies across the global economy that have significant opportunities to drive clean energy transition.
 Additionally, GMO was one of the first supporters of Investors Against Slavery and Trafficking Asia-Pacific, an investor-led initiative to engage companies in the region to promote effective action to find, fix, and prevent modern slavery, labor exploitation, and human trafficking.
-We also publicly support the Financial Stability Board's Taskforce on Climate-related Financial Disclosures (TCFD) and have undertaken a climate change risk analysis of our firm-wide portfolio holdings in line with TCFD recommendations.
-These are just a few examples, while the below details all our collective action engagements.
-In addition, we support the CFA Institute's efforts to develop an industry standard for the classification and disclosure of ESG investment products, and we have engaged in dialogue with regulators such as Singapore Exchange (SGX) and the Monetary Authority of Singapore (MAS) on issues ranging from corporate sustainability disclosures to proliferation of sustainable investing and green finance in the region.
+These are just a few examples, while the next page details all our collective action engagements.
+In addition, we support the CFA Institute's efforts to develop the Global ESG Disclosure Standards for Investment Products, and we have engaged in dialogue with regulators such as Singapore Exchange (SGX) and the Monetary Authority of Singapore (MAS) on issues ranging from corporate sustainability disclosures to proliferation of sustainable investing and green finance in the region.